 Our Approach to Police Disability Cases

 At Fusco, Brandenstein & Rada, P.C., we do not just handle disability claims—we understand the unique challenges officers face.
-Our legal team includes attorneys with experience in municipal and administrative law, litigation, and public safety benefits.
+We represent clients throughout the entire disability claim process, from initial application to appeals.
+Our legal team includes Woodbury police disability lawyers with experience in municipal and administrative law, litigation, and public safety benefits.
 Our firm provides:

 - Personalized claim strategy based on your injury, job history, and long-term goals